 Why I Started Mountain Biking

 For someone not keen on trying new things, how did I get over the hump to finally start mountain biking?
-Well, every winter I force my wife to push her limits in snowboarding.
-The entire time we’re out riding, she is usually out of her comfort zone.
+Well, every winter I force Jaime to push her limits in snowboarding.
+A majority of the time riding, she’s usually out of her comfort zone.
 It’s exhausting to her, but she ends up enjoying the day.

-The one sport she’s ALWAYS wanted to try is mountain biking.
-Every single summer, I’ve dragged my feet making up excuses.
-It wasn’t until five years ago my friends Sean and Shane opened my eyes to experience the wilderness in its purest form… and that’s when my mind began to change.
+The one sport she’d ALWAYS wanted to try is mountain biking.
+Every single summer, I’d drag my feet making up excuses.
+It wasn’t until a few years ago my friends opened my eyes to experience the wilderness in its purest form… and that’s when my mind began to change.
 From hiking to backcountry snowboarding, these guys threw me into the deep end but made sure they were there to support me.
 I complained, huffed & puffed, and felt like a total dork.
 Heck, I was terrified the whole time AND sucked at every new activity we did – BIG time!
 At the end of each day, I’d reflect back on our adventure and realized I enjoyed every minute of it.
 If these endeavors are so much fun, why not try mountain biking?
 And, this is where my journey began.

 Local Shops Are A Great Place To Start